Leading Blog

 MBA Arrogance and the Myth of Leadership

-Philip Delves Broughton, author of Ahead of The Curve: Two Years at Harvard Business School, writes in the Financial Times about MBA Arrogance and the Myth of Leadership.
+PHILIP Delves Broughton, author of Ahead of The Curve: Two Years at Harvard Business School, writes in the Financial Times about MBA Arrogance and the Myth of Leadership.
 Broughton observes:

 What business schools can teach is organisational behaviour.
 They can teach compensation systems and recruitment processes.
 They can offer classes on cash and non-cash incentives, on training, promotion and the value of a corporate culture.
 They can offer frameworks for negotiations, strategy decisions and implementing change.
 But when they bundle this up and call it leadership, they risk leaving their students with the faulty impression that they are now qualified, if not obliged, to go into the world and lead.
 It breeds the arrogance for which MBAs are mocked.

-He continues, “Great leaders tend to be those who can synthesise, simplify and persuade.
+He continues, “Great leaders tend to be those who can synthesize, simplify and persuade.
 They provide clarity so that those below them can do their best to achieve a common goal.
 But leadership should not be the brass ring at the climax of every business career.

 It is the merit of Broughton to remind readers of the problems of surrounding leadership education.
 He is right.
 Business schools are best at teaching the competencies that business leaders need when performing their tasks.
 And at this point in time, they are probably rethinking what that means.